adamluvshotsauce/Salesforce-Test-Factory-Base/README.md

     Account acct = (Account)base.createSObject(new Account());

     /***********************************************************************************************
-    *   Name Field Map configuration
+    *   Name Field Map Configuration
     ***********************************************************************************************/

     // Update the map with SObject => Field API Name pairing for special objects that don't have a